cse112-sp22-group13/cse112-sp22-group13/admin/team.md

 <img src="/admin/branding/mascot.jpg" alt="drawing" width="350"/>

 * Our brand colors are Burnt Brown and Herb Green, the most beautiful colors in the world
+* Our official programming language consists of a bunch of Not A Number expection throws and that's it

 ## Team Values